 Histiocytosis Treatment Program

 At the Hyundai Cancer Institute at CHOC, we have a comprehensive, multidisciplinary team of experts addressing Histiocytic syndromes such as Langerhans Cell Histiocytosis (LCH) and immune dysfunction problems leading to Hemophagocytic Lymphohistiocytosis (HLH).
-LCH may be caused by abnormal mutation in the tumor that leads to production of abnormal cells that cluster together and can attack the skin, bones, lung, liver, spleen, gums, ears, eyes, and/or the central nervous system.
+LCH may be caused by abnormal mutation in a tumor that leads to production of abnormal cells that cluster together and can attack the skin, bones, lung, liver, spleen, gums, ears, eyes and/or the central nervous system.
 In some cases, the disease is limited to one area of the body and spontaneously regresses and in other cases, histiocytosis spreads to many organs and can be chronic and debilitating.

 At CHOC, we are participating in both international and national clinical trials and offer innovative targeted therapies, immunotherapy as well as a robust blood at marrow transplant program.
 The Histiocytosis Treatment Program at CHOC has brought together leaders in this field.
 In fact, the Hyundai Cancer Institute is one of the top histiocytosis referral centers in the Southwest.
 When a patient cannot travel to us, our experts frequently advise and collaborate with physicians at other institutions.
 Our multidisciplinary team prides itself on keeping up on the latest trends in treatment by presenting their findings on histiocytosis at international conferences.